serenity-bdd/serenity-core/README.md

 ### Serenity with JBehave

-No new development is being done with the Serenity/JBehave integration.
-Latest versions _should_ continue to work but new Cucumber-specific features may not.
+JBehave is not currently supported in the current version of Serenity BDD, and no new development is being done with the Serenity/JBehave integration.

 | serenity-core | serenity-maven-plugin | serenity-jbehave  | JBehave             |
 |---------------|-----------------------|-------------------|---------------------|